dikortis/LetsTalkETC/Episodes/Episode_4.md

 # Let's Talk ETC: Miners Featuring Cory Tselikis & Etherninja.
 **Carlo Vicari:**
-you're listening to episode 4 of let's talk ET c i'm your host karlovy along with my co-host dr. christian Severino i want to thank the ET c devs investors miners users and other community members for another great week for those of you watching on youtube the ET c newsletter will be in the description below there's a lot of great info in this week's newsletter i kept the monetary policy
+you're listening to episode 4 of let's talk ETC i'm your host karlovy along with my co-host dr. christian Severino i want to thank the ETCdevs investors miners users and other community members for another great week for those of you watching on youtube the ETC newsletter will be in the description below there's a lot of great info in this week's newsletter i kept the monetary policy